 I’m also a fiction author, and a known statement is that anyone can create a first draft, but a true writer earns their stripes during the first edit.
 Anyone can lift a camera and take a photograph, but it’s a real skill to select and edit your best work, whether in-camera or in the editing software on your laptop.

 In-camera – When looking through your viewfinder, you’re seeing what your camera and lens combination is seeing.
 Here you need to check the background, your exposure settings, composition and framing.
 If you find yourself thinking – I can fix this in photoshop, you’re short-changing yourself.
 Get it right in-camera at every opportunity because this saves time during editing.

 In editing – You will have a whole series of images from a day of shooting, and now you need to be a ruthless critic of your own work.
 If it’s blurred, delete it.
 If the person’s or animals’ eyes are not in focus or they’re closed, delete it.
 You want to get better at being a photographer, which means you need to be better at understanding what a good photo is.
 Set your standards higher than just average.
 Don’t accept substandard work in your portfolio.
 Your viewers sure as hell won’t.

 Part of your journey to being a better photographer is studying the masters of your genre.
 This is not your best friend on Instagram who takes a few good photos.
 I’m talking about the vast bodies of works that the masters of the past fifty years have created.

 There are hundreds of great books that they have produced out there that showcase their work.
 Get your hands on them and study each of their photos within the context of their overall body of work.
 Tip: Never judge a photographer by a single photo – always look at their body of work.

 I constantly go to garage sales and book sales to look for cheap photography books.
-While there is a measure of nostalgia in that for me, these men and women were going about their craft without the pressure of creating content for likes, follows or fame.
+While there is a measure of nostalgia in that, for me, these men and women were going about their craft without the pressure of creating content for likes, followers or fame.

 12. Learn how to edit in post-process